sabedevops/wine_untappedgg_companion/README.md

     return k.a.join(d.app.getPath("home"),"/Library/Logs/Wizards Of The Coast/MTGA/Player.log");
 ```

-The `AppID` will be `2141910` in the case of MTGA, but for other supported companion apps you can gather it like this:
+The `AppID` will be `2141910` in the case of MTGA, but for other supported companion apps (e.g. Marvel Snap, Yu-Gi-Oh!
+Master Duel, etc...)  you can gather it like this:
 ```bash
 flatpak run --env=PROTON_VERSION="Proton Experimental" com.github.Matoking.protontricks -l | grep 'Magic: The Gathering Arena' | sed -n 's/.*(\([0-9]*\)).*/\1/p'
 ```

+Finally, note that there may be yet misunderstood aspects of why the normal overlay doesn't work.
+Pop-out windows do work, and the behavior demonstrated by the client shows that it is having issues with some form of maintaining window focus, staying on top of the applications, or passing through mouse events correctly.
+There may be a combination of window registry settings, driver settings, or software stack tweaking to resolve this issue.
+For posterity, perhaps the following winetricks should be investigated:

+* usetakefocus
+* windowmanagerdecorated
+* windowmanagermanaged
+* vd
+* videomemorysize
+* etc..